koganas/senior-frontend-test/README.md

 You can check the results here: https://koganas.github.io/senior-frontend-test/

 ### 1. Structure
-Basically this project consists in this set of features:
+This project consists in this set of features:
 - A simple Vuex store containing the `officeList` and `alert` initial states, mutations and actions.
 - Main components: *OfficeNew*, *OfficeCard* and *OfficeForm*
 - *OfficeCard* child components: *CardHeader* and *CardDetails*